tomdu3/millionaire-kindof/README.md

 Testing is documented on a separate page [Testing MD Page](TESTING.md).

 ## Deployment
-The code was developped on Gitpod, and deployed on GitHub.
+The code was developed on Gitpod, and deployed on GitHub.

 ### Deploying on Heroku
 Deploying on Heroky required the following: